 4. Controlling Your Chin

 Photos where your neck is elongated and your chin is pushed slightly forward will lift your face and give it a more angular look.
-You might want to practice this before your photo shoot in order to get used to holding your chin in that position.
+You might want to practice this before your professional photo shoot in order to get used to holding your chin in that position.

 5. Carefully Choose your Outfit